NethServer/docs/developer-manual/en/package_groups.rst

 Package groups
 ==============

-The composition of package groups is documented on http://dev.nethserver.org/nethserver/comps.html, an automatically generated document in XHTML format.
+The composition of package groups is documented on https://github.com/NethServer/comps/blob/master/README.

 Generate comps file
 ===================

 Checkout the **comps** git repository, enter the directory and execute::

-  $ make comps-ns<version>.xml
+  $ make

 For instance, see how :file:`nethserver-groups.xml` is generated from :file:`nethserver-groups.xml.in`.